Qumran: Qumran-Essene hypothesis

 There were not many serious challenges to de Vaux's interpretation of the site of Qumran as a settlement of Essenes from the time it was introduced.
-While the archaeologist E.-M. Laperrousaz had some quite divergent views, members of de Vaux's team followed approximately the same narrative, with minor deviations, members including J. T. Milik, and F. M. Cross.
-De Vaux's initial dig co-director, G. Lankester Harding, wrote an article in 1955 where he presented Qumran as "a building in which John the Baptist, and probably Christ, studied: Khirbet Qumran".
-Others outside de Vaux's team proposed other interpretations, people such as Henri del Medico, Solomon Zeitlin, and G. R. Driver, but their analyses received little lasting attention.
-More recently, Lawrence H. Schiffman has defended the thesis that the Qumran documents indicate a Sadducean sectarian orientation, but while scholars commonly grant that the term "Essenes" probably included a diversity of groups, the sectarian Sadducean hypothesis remains a minority opinion.
+While the archaeologist Ernest-Marie Laperrousaz had some quite divergent views, members of de Vaux's team followed approximately the same narrative, with minor deviations coming from other members, including Józef Milik and Frank Moore Cross.
+De Vaux's initial dig co-director, Gerald Lankester Harding, wrote an article in 1955 in which he presented Qumran as "a building in which John the Baptist, and probably Christ, studied: Khirbet Qumran".
+Others outside de Vaux's team, including Henri del Medico, Solomon Zeitlin, and Godfrey Rolles Driver, proposed other hypotheses, but their analyses received little lasting attention.
+More recently, Lawrence H. Schiffman has defended the hypothesis that the Qumran documents indicate a Sadducean sectarian orientation; scholars generally agree that the term "Essenes" likely encompassed a diversity of groups, but the sectarian Sadducean hypothesis remains a minority view.
 Simon J. Joseph agrees that the Qumran community was a part of the Essene movement, under the influence of the Enoch traditions, adding that they possessed a stronger focus towards eschatology and messianism.